Ivan Petrovsky: Biography

 Petrovsky was a student of Dmitri Egorov.
-Among his students were Olga Ladyzhenskaya, Yevgeniy Landis, Olga Oleinik and Sergei Godunov.
+Among his students were Olga Ladyzhenskaya, Evgenii Landis, Olga Oleinik and Sergei Godunov.

 Petrovsky taught at Steklov Institute of Mathematics.
-He was a member of the Soviet Academy of Sciences since 1946 and was awarded Hero of Socialist Labor in 1969.
+He was a member of the Academy of Sciences of the Soviet Union since 1946 and was awarded Hero of Socialist Labour in 1969.
 He was the president of Moscow State University (1951–1973) and the head of the International Congress of Mathematicians (Moscow, 1966).

-He is buried in the cemetery of the Novodevichy Convent in Moscow.
+He died in Moscow, and was buried in the Novodevichy Cemetery.